wsvoboda/api-pull-practice-page/README.md

 The data is pulled from an API of fake data.
 The API provides a lorem ipsum-type description.
 The images come from a lorem picsum-type site.

 The user can scroll back up at any time and click either button again to load more people or locations.
+The new data replaces the existing data on the screen.